-MARK HILLIER is a Chartered Surveyor who has a deep knowledge of the history of the RAF, with a particular focus on the Second World War.
-He is also a qualified pilot, having flown for more than thirty years.
-Mark up till recently flew a 1943 Boeing Stearman from the former RAF Westhampnett, now Goodwood Aerodrome.
+MARK HILLIER is Head of Operations at Spitfires.com.
+He has a deep knowledge of the history of the RAF, with a particular focus on the Second World War.
+He is also a qualified pilot, having flown for more than thirty years as an instructor and PPL pilot.
+Mark has flown many different types of aircraft from gliders to vintage tailwheel including the DH Chipmunk, Boeing Stearman and T6 Texan.
+His home airfeild is the former RAF Westhampnett, now Goodwood Aerodrome.
 He started by co-authoring two successful books on RAF Westhampnett related topics before heading out on his own and writing the biography of Joe Roddis who served as ground-crew for Wing Commander Bob Doe during the Battle of Britain.
 His next project was to write the biography of Wing Commander Thomas Murray DSO DFC*.

 Mark has also written numerous articles for Britain at War Magazine and is a regular speaker on RAF Westhampnett and other aviation history matters.